-With so many companies transitioning to paperless offices, procurement officials need to have updated technology in order to perform their job effectively.
-Such technology will include risk management software, contract lifecycle management software, spend analytics, report generators, and many others.
-Becoming familiar with this technology will streamline the procurement process, improve collaboration between departments and other companies, and result in more efficient and effective procurement strategies.
+With so many companies transitioning to digital workflows, procurement officials need to have updated technology in order to perform their job effectively.
+Such technology will include risk management software, contract lifecycle management platforms, spend analytics, report generators, and many others.
+Being familiar with this technology will streamline the procurement process, improve collaboration between departments and other companies, and result in more efficient and effective procurement strategies.

 6. Develop Financial Skills

-While procurement officers will not be called upon to develop new technology, they should be aware of the developments in engineering, design, and new product development.
-They will want to be aware of what the best product on the market is, and they will want to develop innovative ways to reduce cost and maximize efficiency.
-Understanding which new technology will be of most use to the company, and then procuring that technology, will help the procurement officer’s own company to develop new innovations and compete in the market today.
+While procurement officers will not be called upon to develop new technology, they should be aware of the developments in engineering, design, and product.
+They will want to be aware of what the best products are on the market.
+Understanding what new technology is of most use to the company—then procuring that technology—will help procurement professionals’ company to develop new innovations and compete in the market today.

 8. Collaborate Effectively

-Both external collaboration and internal collaboration will become increasingly important in future years.
-These collaborative efforts will be crucial for procurement officers who wish to understand the necessary goods for their own company, what goods and service are the best, how to effectively manage their time and contracts, and how to properly outsource certain key functions of a company.
-The synergy created by inter-departmental communication will increase output, sales, revenue, and overall company efficiency.
+Both external and internal collaboration is increasingly important as businesses become more connected.
+These collaborative efforts will be crucial for procurement teams to understand what the necessary goods are for their own company, what goods and services are the best, how to effectively manage their time and contracts, and how to properly outsource certain key functions of a company.
+The synergy created by interdepartmental communication will increase output, sales, revenue, and overall company efficiency.

 9. Increase Transparency

-Procurement officials will also need to be savvy in the realm of public relations.
-Because of social media and transparency laws, including Sarbanes-Oxley laws governing internal control, procurement practices will need to be easily accessible, traceable, and explainable.
-Utilizing contract management technology, salesforce software, procurement software, and other paperless solutions will increase transparency for the company by making records easily available and traceable.
-Procurement officers will need to be able to effectively navigate discussions with consumers, regulators, and the press in addition to their current suppliers.
+Procurement officials need to be savvy in the realm of public relations.
+Because of social media and transparency laws, including Sarbanes-Oxley laws governing internal control, procurement practices need to be easily accessible, traceable, and explainable.
+Utilizing contract management technology, Salesforce software, procurement software, and other digital solutions increases transparency in a company by making records easily available with a full audit trail.
+Procurement teams need to be able to effectively navigate discussions with consumers, regulators, and the press, in addition to their current suppliers.

 10. Analyze Key Performance Indicators (KPIs)

-Once information has been gathered, whether from internal sources or from external sources, procurement officials must improve their ability to handle and analyze KPIs.
-KPIs indicate the level of performance of a company (whether that is the procurement official’s own company, or a supplier that the official is researching).
-If the procurement official is researching an external entity, then the KPIs will be an important indicator for risk.
-If the company has a poor record of reaching their goals, or is unable to meet standard KPI, then that company may pose a greater risk.
-Understanding KPIs is already an important skill for procurement officials, and we mention it here simply so that it does not leave the forefront of anyone’s mind.
-It will continue to be an important method for improving risk management in the future, and every procurement official should be adept at analyzing KPIs.
+Once information has been gathered, whether from internal sources or from external sources, procurement professionals must improve their ability to handle and analyze KPIs.
+KPIs indicate the level of performance of a company—whether the procurement official’s own company or a supplier they are researching).
+If the procurement official is researching an external entity, then the KPIs will be an important indicator of risk.
+If the company has a poor record of reaching its goals or is unable to meet standard KPI, then that company may pose a greater risk.
+Understanding KPIs will continue to be an important method for improving risk management in the future both internally as an organization grows and externally as the supplier list expands.